- Genre: Platformer

 — Dan Weiss (@schenksmill) August 25, 2021

 However, the story made this worth the effort for me.
 The game is ostensibly the story of a person ferrying the souls of the dead on their final trip to the afterlife, however it becomes much more than that.
-As you meat and transport individual souls, you start to recognize the signs that the souls you’re transporting know the main character Stella.
+As you meet and transport individual souls, you start to recognize the signs that the souls you’re transporting know the main character Stella.
 You start to recognize that who you’re transporting are souls of people that you know that are already dead.
 It then dawns on you that the reason you are transporting them is because Stella herself is dying, and you’re revisiting her life.
 The details surrounding Stella being a nurse for terminally ill patients slowly trickles to the front in a wonderful way.

 Turning the idea of a life flashing before one’s eyes at their end of their life into something like this was an absolute triumph.
 You live Stella’s life through the eyes of those she helped at the end of their own life.
 The impact of helping these spirits and then bringing them to their final trip to the afterlife is emotionally affecting in a way that very few games manage.
 For some characters you end up incredibly sad that their life potentially ended on a bad note.
 For some, you’re glad to be rid of an asshole that did nothing but bring negativity to those around them.
 For some, you’re given the pain of seeing a good friend leave.
 Each spirit’s end is unique to a point where I was constantly fighting the pain of seeing them leave from the wish to help them get there.
 The culmination of all of this – seeing the story of Stella herself and how the various spirits intersected with her in life – was a great way to bring everything full circle, and ended the game’s narrative in a perfect fashion for me.
 All the questions were answered and I was left in a place where, despite knowing that Stella’s life was ending, I was happy for her having lived such a life of great purpose, and one that she clearly believed in.